bbonny/quiz-react/README.md

 ./node_modules/gulp/bin/gulp.js
 ```

-And then in an other shell launch httpster:
+In an other, shell launch httpster:
 ```
 cd quiz-react/dist
 httpster
 ```
-Now you can access the quiz localy: http://localhost:3333
+You can now access the quiz locally: http://localhost:3333